 Jack Fanning: Game Theory, Bargaining

-Glenn Loury: Economic Theory, Applied Theory, and Labor Economics
+Glenn Loury: Economic Theory, Applied Theory, Labor Economics

 - Under what circumstances does egalitarian redistribution efforts make all current members of a society better off?